placidanomaly/HPPrimeSightReduction/README.md

 1. Download and install the *HP Connectivity Kit* program from this [link](https://updates.moravia-consulting.com/)
 2. If desired, download and install the *HP Prime Virtual Calculator* program from this [link](https://updates.moravia-consulting.com/)
 3. Launch the *HP Connectivity Kit* program
-4. Connect an HP Prime Calculator to the computer with a USB cable, or launch the *HP Prime Virtual Calculator* program, and confirm that the calculator appears in the **Calculators** window of the Connectivity Kit
+4. Connect an HP Prime Calculator to the computer with a USB cable, or launch the *HP Prime Virtual Calculator* program, and confirm that the calculator appears in the **Calculators** window of the Connectivity Kit.
+NOTE: endpoint protection software like Windows Defender can interfere with the *HP Connectivity Kit* program.
+Try disabling any such software if you're having trouble connecting to the *HP Prime Virtual Calculator*.
-5. Ensure that the **Content** window is visible in the *HP Connectivity Kit* program.
-To make it appear, select the **Window->Content** menu option

 ## Installing from Binaries (RECOMMENDED)

 To install from the binaries, the *.hpprgm* files must be loaded into the Connectivity kit:

+1. Launch the *HP Connectivity Kit* program and ensure the **Content** window is displayed.
+If not, use the **Window->Content** menu to display it.
-1. Drag all the *.hpprgm* files in the */bin* folder of the repository into the **Content** section of the *HP Connectivity Kit* program
+2. Drag all the *.hpprgm* files in the */bin* folder of the repository into the **Content** window of the *HP Connectivity Kit* program
-2. Drag all the files in the **Content** window of the *HP Connectivity Kit* program onto the calculator icon in the **Calculators** window
+3. Drag all the files in the **Content** window of the *HP Connectivity Kit* program onto the calculator icon in the **Calculators** window

 ## Installing from Source Files